 Everybody has value to add

-To achieve progress, I believe there should be a greater focus from employers on what disabled people can do, not what they may find difficult at first.
+To make progress, I believe there should be a greater focus from employers on what disabled people can do, not what they may find difficult at first.
 Just as everyone has their own weaknesses, everybody has value they can add to a team.

-Creating an environment where all abilities thrive, enabling a wide range of talent, is key.
+Creating an environment where all abilities thrive, enabling a wide range of talent, is important.
 Similarly, creating interview processes which are flexible and allow this talent to shine, I believe can be a positive step forward.